Frequently Asked Questions

 Almost all events hosted by the Festival of Arts are FREE and open to the public.
 No tickets are required.
 However, donations are greatly appreciated and are accepted at the door daily.

-The two programs that require tickets (available at the door) are the ‘mIfilm’ Student Film Festival – $5 General Admission, and the North Georgia Symphony – $10 General Admission.
+The one program that requires a ticket (available at the door) is the ‘mIfilm’ Student Film Festival – $5 General Admission.

 Am I eligible to enter?

 The Professional Visual Division show is for college age and older.
 All persons in that age range are eligible to enter.
 A separate, by invitation only, show for public school students is held simultaneously.